Avikam03/cs246/README.md

 We implement encapsulation by setting the access modifier (or visibility) for each one of the members (fields or methods) of a class:
 - **Private** class members can only be accessed from within the object (i.e., using the implicit this pointer of the object's methods).
 Therefore, any other objects (of a different type) or functions cannot directly access the private members of an object.
 This means that private fields cannot be read or modified from outside of the object's methods and that private methods cannot be called from outside of the object's methods.
 - **Public** class members can be accessed from anywhere.
 Thus, public fields can be read and modified from outside the object and public methods can be called from outside of the object.
 - **Protected** class members are visible to the class and its subclasses. this breaks encapsulation as child classes can break invariants!
-A compromise could be to make fields private and accessor
+A compromise could be to make fields private and accessors and mutators protected.
--
--
--
--
-- s and mutators protected.

 Note that, by default, all members of structs are publicly accessible.
 On the other hand, all members of a class are by default private!